Sam-Burns/codekata-romannumerals/README.md

 > 1997
 ```

-Legacy Corp are very keen that only contemporary, modern, industry standard best practices should be used on the project, because they want to learn how not to be old-fashioned and shit.
+Legacy Corp are very keen that only contemporary, modern, industry standard best practices should be used on the project, because they want to learn how not to be old-fashioned.
 Therefore, you will use BDD, TDD and pair programming on this project.